 You would probably already know that you get related searches when you start typing your query.
 If you don’t get this, so you might have turned off this feature on your account or from your web browser.

 YouTube uses a specific algorithm to set up keywords to show up when someone starts entering a few words.
-For an instance, check this example.
+For instance, check this example.

-I entered “make a coffee” to YouTube search box.
+I entered “make a coffee” to the YouTube search box.
 And I received 5+ phrase-match related search queries which people use on YouTube.

 These are the top picked keywords by YouTube.
 As there is no other way to find out the search volume for these keywords, you should use them for your videos and track the YouTube video rankings and obviously the search volume.